compiiile/compiiile/README.md

 You can run these scripts by running `yarn <script>` or `npm run <script>` in your terminal (replacing `<script>` with your script name).

+The build command builds your files in a `.compiiile/dist` folder at the root of your current directory by default.
+You can override this parameter (see below on how to use a custom configuration).

 ## Write some markdown (compiiile-specific parameters)

 The goal of this project is to get it running **without changing any markdown files already written**.
+Yet, there are some things to consider to configure some files:

 ### Slides